 Although the use of an H2 Blocker is GREAT for sporadic or mild reflux, they may not be the best choice for moderate, severe and/or constant reflux symptoms because the human body will build a tolerance to H2 blockers.
 You will likely notice depleting effectiveness in about 7 to 14 days.
 This is called tachyphylaxis (or tolerance).
 Here's information about that study.

 So even if the H2 blocker provides some relief initially, your baby

 might rapidly develop tolerance and becomes it ineffective.
 It's important to know that increasing

 the dose of the blocker will not help.
 Also, histamine 2 blockers

 contain alcohol which is a mucosal irritant and may cause frequent

-Here's how they can help your baby's reflux.
-They block the messengers that tell the stomach to begin production of acid.
-These messages or signals.
+They work by blocking the messengers that tell the stomach to begin production of acid.
 These signals are delivered by the messenger hormones called histamine (type 2).
 Histamine communicates with the cell by attaching to contact points located on the cell surface called receptors.
-They work by occupying the receptors so that histamine cannot bind and communicate to the parietal cell to activate it to start producing acid.
+H2 Blockers work by occupying the receptors so that histamine cannot bind and communicate to the acid producing cell and therefore it can not produce acid.

 If you connect with one of our caring support staff they can help you get set up with an appointment and help you get reimbursed by your insurance for the care given.